uclaacm/recursion-lab/README.md

 Thanks for your interest in contributing to Recursion Excursion! ❤️

-Here's a quick guide on how to get started.
+Here's a quick guide for working on a new Github issue:

+1. Make sure your main branch is updated with other peoples' changes using `git checkout main` then `git pull`.
-1. Make a new branch of this repository using `git checkout -b <your-branch-name>`. `main` is a protected branch, **so you cannot push to it**.
+2. Make a new branch of this repository using `git checkout -b <your-branch-name>`. `main` is a protected branch, **so you cannot push to it**.
-2. Follow the yarn instructions in "Development Setup" above.
-3. Beep boop away!
+3. Implement your code changes for your feature: Beep boop away!
+4. Update your local branch with changes from main branch using `git merge main`.
-4. **Before you push**, make sure you fix linting errors with `yarn lint-fix` and your app runs with `yarn start`.
+5. **Before you push**, make sure you fix linting errors with `yarn lint-fix` and your app runs with `yarn start`.
 If there are any errors, our CI/CD service will **reject your build**.
-5. Once you're ready, stage and commit your changes!
+6. Once you're ready, stage and commit your changes using `git commit -am <some-message>`.
+7. Move your local branch changes to remote repository using `git push --set-upstream origin <your-branch-name>`.
-6. Make a [pull request](https://github.com/uclaacm/recursion-lab/pulls) with your changes, and let someone on your project team know.
+8. Make a [pull request](https://github.com/uclaacm/recursion-lab/pulls) with your changes, and let someone on your project team know.
    a.
 Netlify has a neat feature called "Deploy Previews" that give you a link to preview your changes; [see the blog post](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) for more info!
-7. If your code passes code review, then we can **squash and merge** it into `main`.
+9. If your code passes code review, then we can **squash and merge** it into `main`.
 Congratulations!
 If you'd like, it's now safe to delete your branch.

+Note that if you are continuing to work on the same issue you were in a previous session:

+- for #2, simply run `git checkout <your-local-branch` instead.
+- for #7, simply run `git push` instead.

 ## Helpful Commands